MrAndreyGorelov/Visualization-of-Data-/README.md

-# Visualization-of-Data-
+# Visualization of Loan Data

 This is the last project of the Udacity Course.
 It focuses on applying all the codes learned into one, and completeing an analysis in order to interpret the findinds.

 # Introduction

-Before the project, I completed 7 lessons that taught me how to write visualization code, properly construct it and modify in order to get a better represantion of the given data.
+In this porject I have deciced to choose the 'Loan Data from Prosper' optional topic to work with.
+In order to gain access to the data frame, I had to follow the link that immediately started to download the 'prosperLoanData' file for me.
+In there, I have chosen to analyse the information on the loans data like loan amount, interest rate, borrower rate, the status on the loan, different fees and many others.
+As the results, the loan data consists of 113,937 loans and 81 variables for each loan.
+Any information given regarding personal information can be useful.
+Such information cna be: occupation, the rating in Prosper, the loan status, income of the borrower and etc. Before the project, I completed 7 lessons that taught me how to write visualization code, properly construct it and modify in order to get a better represantion of the given data.
 I worked on the Project through Jupyther Notebook, and in addition to learned codes beforehand, I used the website 'https://seaborn.pydata.org/index.html' to help me construct better plots.

-# Main Body

-There are multiple recollections to be made with the given visualization.
-It breaks down into two parts - Exploratory Data and Explanatory Data.
-In this project we are working with both of them.

 # Univariate Exploration